millsvonmilski/ofxSimpleScreenRecorder/README.md

 ofthread   : save stored pixels .png to given path on local drive (bin is default) terminal   : convert .png sequence to h.264 .mp4 with FFmpeg command and delete image sequence

+## TODOs
+* integrate FFmpeg library into code
+  - convert buffer directly to video without the process saving images to local storage and also without openning terminal

+## usage example
 ```c++
 ofxSimpleScreenRecorder mRenderer;